 Surprisingly, yes, ducks occasionally lay two eggs in a day.

-Normally this is just a one-time thing.
-However, occasionally, a duck will keep laying two hard-shelled eggs a day for long periods of time.
-If you have one of these “wonder ducks,” don’t worry about her.
+Very rarely, a duck will continue laying two hard-shelled eggs a day for long periods of time.
+If you have one of these “wonder ducks,” as long as she is healthy, don’t worry about her.
 Enjoy the extra eggs for as long as she’ll give them to you!